osmarks/website/blog/ml-workstation.md

 [^13]: This is not hard to fix with aftermarket fans and a 3D printer and/or zip ties.

 [^14]: You should be able to hold weights in FP16 and do the maths in FP32, giving you FP32 speeds instead of the horrible slowdown, though.

+[^15]: Geohotz/Tinygrad now has a [patch](https://github.com/tinygrad/open-gpu-kernel-modules) to the open-source kernel module which makes it work, at least on 3090s and 4090s, by hacking it into using native PCIe capabilities which are retained.